UpsettingBoy/gpgpu-rs/README.md

 A simple GPU compute library based on [`wgpu`](https://github.com/gfx-rs/wgpu).
 It is meant to be used alongside `wgpu` if desired.

-Right now `gpgpu` uses some of `wgpu`'s type on its public API.
-It may be removed in the future.

-To start using `gpgpu`, just create a [`Framework`](https://docs.rs/gpgpu/latest/gpgpu/struct.Framework.html) instance and follow the [examples](https://github.com/UpsettingBoy/gpgpu-rs) in the main repository.
+To start using `gpgpu`, just create a [`Framework`] instance and follow the [examples](https://github.com/UpsettingBoy/gpgpu-rs/tree/dev/examples) in the main repository.

 # Example
 Small program that multiplies 2 vectors A and B; and stores the